mvelarde238/mv23theme/readme.txt

 CHANGELOG
 **************************************************************************************************

+2.2.2 25-05-24
+- Allow 'Icon_And_Text' component classes to be added from another component definition

 2.2.1 25-05-23
 - UF Fix: Show common_settings_wrapper.settings.main_attributes.id in page_module group
 - UF Fix: Use a prompt to paste settings between components if navigator is not available